Senior Crime Scene Investigator Ty is changing the narrative at West Yorkshire Police

 West Yorkshire Police is delivering a Race Action Plan, to improve policing for Black people and become an anti-racist organisation.
 As a Black woman, what’s been your experience of working in policing?

 I’ve always grown up in white spaces, so coming to work for the police, which I knew was a largely white-dominated workplace wasn’t too much of a shock.
-When I joined I was, and still am, the only Black person in my office.
+When I joined I was the only CSI who is Black in the office.
 It comes with its challenges.
 As the only black woman, I feel as though I’m on the backfoot some of the time.
 When I first joined the police, I didn’t style my hair the way I usually would, because I didn’t want to get the questions that would follow.
 I haven’t experienced any prejudice or racism at work, there’s just gaps in people’s knowledge, such as knowing about Afro-Caribbean hair, and it’s always down to us, Black people, to fill those gaps, which can be tiring.
 I also have to think more about how situations might ‘look’.
 For example, if a group of all-white colleagues were having lunch together, nobody would think twice, but if there were a group of people having lunch, and they were all Black, I feel like people would have something to say about that, they’d do a double take.
 It’s not just a police thing, it’s a society thing.
 Whatever issues are in society, you’re going to see replicated in any large organisation.

 There’s a lot more women working in CSI now, which is great, and hopefully the Race Action Plan will see the representation of Black people in the police increase.